This Blog comes from Integrity Coaching Associate & Education for the Soul Conference Workshop Facilitator, Steve Russell.

 And balance is the magical ingredient that is what increases our effectiveness as leaders.
 Balance borne out of good levels of awareness of self and of others and an ever-growing confidence that we can flow between and through the different elements in order to draw out the best not only in those we lead, but also in our selves.

-On the 19th October 2017, Steve Russell joined us as we hosted Headteachers & School Leaders from across the country for a new type of School Leadership conference; an “Education for the Soul” Conference designed to help leaders to explore and discuss what matters most to them (their values, hopes and passion) and locate ways of leading that are aligned to themselves and their hope for their schools.
+On the 19th October 2017, Steve Russell joined as we hosted Headteachers & School Leaders from across the country for this new “Education for the Soul” Conference designed to help leaders to explore and discuss what matters most to them (their values, hopes and passion) and locate ways of leading that are aligned to themselves and their hope for their schools.